-The Medicaid Leadership Institute (MLI), a program of the Center for Health Care Strategies (CHCS), provides a unique opportunity for Medicaid directors from states across the political spectrum to develop the skills and expertise necessary to successfully lead and improve their state programs in an ever-changing policy environment.
+The Medicaid Leadership Institute (MLI), led by the Center for Health Care Strategies (CHCS), provides a unique opportunity for Medicaid directors and their leadership teams from states and territories across the political spectrum to cultivate the necessary leadership skills to transform Medicaid agencies and advance policy to positively impact the health of their state’s residents.

 Directors who are competitively selected to join MLI as a Fellow participate in a 10-month leadership development curriculum designed to increase individual leadership and communication skills, substantive knowledge, strategic thinking, and problem-solving capacity.
 It also provides Fellows with opportunities to engage their senior staff, typically five to 15 individuals, and support their individual and team development.
 This is achieved through a combination of program curriculum and a leadership project completed during the fellowship period.

 The program includes five core program components:

 - A competency-based leadership model: Fellows and their senior managers will receive expert training through a curriculum grounded in a competency-based core leadership framework.
 This training includes a focus on inclusive leadership aiming to strengthen support for leaders’ self-awareness, accountability for their biases, and commitment to empowering others.
 This framework will guide core leadership topics, including personal leadership and self-management; setting and managing strategic direction; engaging and motivating people; practicing good public administration; and driving and delivering results.